json-schema-org/blog/pages/posts/analysis-of-json-schema-defects.md

 Note that other syntactic and semantic changes could help reduce the number of defects by ruling out some cases but allowing others.
-Our proposal is simple (constraints are in the syntax) and effective (most defects are ruled out).
+Our proposal is simple (constraints are in the syntax, all conformant tool would enforce it) and effective (most defects are ruled out).

 With these rules, the first three examples above become illegal.
 We think that such changes result in schema descriptions which are easier to